Brighton Mhlongo

-Brighton Mhlongo (born 12 January 1991) is a South African football (soccer) goalkeeper who plays for Premier Soccer League club Chippa United.
+Brighton Mhlongo (born 12 January 1991) is a South African actor and football (soccer) goalkeeper who plays for Premier Soccer League club Chippa United.

 International career

 Mhlongo was called up to the senior South Africa squad for the 2017 Africa Cup of Nations qualifier against Gambia in June 2016.
 He made his national team debut on the friendly match against Ghana on 11 October 2016.